 The years 1993 to 1999 marked growth in student enrollment, budget, programs, and facilities.
 By 1999 student enrollment had increased to 115 students, with one toddler class for 18-month to 3-year-old children (added in 1996), four pre-primary classes, and the elementary program.
 Long-range plans were made and a formal search was begun to find a site on which to consolidate the school programs and facilities.

 In 1998 MSH purchased nearly 11 acres of land on Chaney Thompson Road in southeast Huntsville for a new campus.
 Ground was broken for the new facility in May of 2001, and the toddler class, two preprimary classes, and the elementary program moved into the “green” building, with natural daylight as its primary light source, in September of 2002.
 Since 2010, MSH has developed the acreage at the Chaney Thompson location into a multi-faceted outdoor classroom.
 Projects for the outdoor classroom have been funded largely through local grants and parent support.
 MSH has been recognized by the National Wildlife Federation and the Alabama Wildlife Federation and currently is certified as both a wildlife habitat and an Alabama Outdoor Classroom.
-The walking trails, outdoor seating area, learning stations, gardens, and chicken coop that comprise our Outdoor Classroom are utilized daily and maintained by students with support from our parent volunteers.
+The walking trails, outdoor seating area, learning stations, gardens, bee hives, and chicken coop that comprise our Outdoor Classroom are utilized daily and maintained by students with support from our parent volunteers.

 Continuing the Vision